spettersson/splunk4patientprivacy/data_guide.md

 #### **4. Create the Sourcetype(s)**

-Begin by creating a Splunk [add-on](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Whatsanapp#:~:text=a%20performance%20bottleneck.-,Add%2Don,specific%20capabilities%20to%20assist%20in%20gathering%2C%20normalizing%2C%20and%20enriching%20data%20sources.,-An%20add%2Don) that will house all the event line-breaking and event timestamp assignment configurations for each individual sourcetype.
-Although it is practically possible to have a single add-on that houses all sourcetypes for all systems, best practice is to have one add-on per system as it eases managability easier.
+Begin by creating a Splunk [add-on](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Whatsanapp#:~:text=a%20performance%20bottleneck.-,Add%2Don,specific%20capabilities%20to%20assist%20in%20gathering%2C%20normalizing%2C%20and%20enriching%20data%20sources.,-An%20add%2Don) that will store all the event line-breaking and event timestamp assignment configurations for each individual sourcetype.

+Although it is practically possible to store all sourcetypes for all systems in a single add-on, it is best practice is to have one add-on per system as it eases managability.
 These add-ons then can be centrally managed and then deployed across various components of your Splunk environment, ensuring that the appropriate configurations are applied where needed.

 To create a Splunk add-on that follows a structure that Splunk can understand, do the following: